Online course: Working Therapeutically with Clients with a Psychiatric Diagnosis

 Issued when required.
 Progress through the course is measured, and Certificates of Completion are issued as required for CPD purposes.
 A final Certificate of Completion is issued upon completion of the course.

 Full 30-day money-back no quibble guarantee applies.

-Deficits mental health training in relation to the psychiatric diagnoses:
+Deficits in mental health training in relation to the psychiatric diagnoses:

 Many people people who have been given a psychiatric diagnosis could benefit from working with mental health professionals who truly understand the nature of the experiences and behaviours that collectively come to be defined as various psychiatric diagnoses.

 The current situation, within which people who receive a psychiatric diagnosis are considered to require primarily - and often solely - medical expertise and intervention, diminishes their opportunities towards living more effective and meaningful lives.

 Having researched this, it appears to me that, in general, the training of mental health professionals is lacking in many areas.
 Consequently, many mental health professionals - including psychologists, psychotherapists, counsellors, nurses, social workers, occupational therapists, social care workers - feel unsure and unclear regarding the role - if any - they can play regarding people who have been given a psychiatric diagnosis.

 Doctors too - psychiatrists and GPs - could learn a considerable amount by expanding their horizons of understanding - in particular, by increasing their consideration of the emotional and psychological aspects of the experiences and behaviours of the people they diagnose with various psychiatric diagnoses.

 According to statistics from authoritative sources, up to 50% of people will receive a psychiatric diagnosis at some stage of their lives.
 That is a lot of people, people who could benefit from a more holistic understanding and service than is currently to case.